ritaaktay/CV/README.md

 ## Rita Aktay

 A driven, fast-learning full-stack software engineer.
 Before my career change I was an R&D consultatnt for art organisations pioneering digital innovation.
-Now I am excited to focus on building technological solutions.
+Now I am excited to focus on building technological solutions first-hand.
 With curiosity and perseverence as my guiding values, I love working with people who are motivated by continous growth, hard problems and supprotive teams.

 ## Projects